natcap/invest.users-guide/source/coastal_protection.rst

 """"""""

 This folder contains two webpage links, figures used in the webpages, and three text files.
 + profile.html:  This html file contains information summarizing the location of your site, as well as the information you entered in the model’s interface and Excel input file.
-It also contains an estimate of the sediment scale factor :math:`A_{fit}` (see “Nearshore Bed Erosion” in Section :ref:`cp-NEW`).
 This output also contains figures showing the bathymetry profile that we created and/or smoothed for you, with close ups of the backshore area, when applicable.
 Also, if you have uploaded a folder of natural habitats *and** had us cut a cross-shore transect for you from a DEM file, we indicate the X-coordinates of the beginning and end of where we found natural habitats.

 + fetchwindwave.html:  This html file contains figures showing wind and fetch roses.
 It also contains information on fetch distances computed by the model, if you chose this option.
 There are also tables showing the average values of the maximum, as well as the top 10% and 25% wind speed and wave height extracted from the WW3 gage point closest to your site, if you uploaded that file.
 Finally, if you had the model compute fetch distances for you and uploaded WW3 data, this page also contains estimates of wind-generated wave height for each of the 16 equidistant sectors that make a full compass circle.